 SciFest@College STEM fairs take place in the 14 Institutes of Technology, DCU and St Mary's College, Derry, from March to April each year.
 The judging of projects at a SciFest@College event is undertaken by members of the college staff, employees of local industries and other suitably qualified individuals.
 If you would be interested in being involved in the judging at your local SciFest@College event please complete and return the judges' registration form which may be downloaded here.
 Completing the form does not commit you to be available for a particular STEM fair; it merely indicates your willingness to act as a judge if you are available and it is convenient for you to do so.
 Further information on judging at SciFest may be accessed here.

 SciFest's mission is to provide an inclusive and accessible platform for students in Irish schools to explore the STEM disciplines in an investigative way and to present their findings to a wider audience, thus supporting the development of key skills, including critical thinking, problem-solving, communication and collaboration.

-The SciFest programme consists of four strands: Local (SciFest@School); Regional (SciFest@College); National (SciFest@SFI Discover); International (SciFest@Intel ISEF and SciFest@INESPO).
+The SciFest programme consists of four strands: Local (SciFest@School); Regional (SciFest@College); National (SciFest National Final in Association with SFI); International (SciFest@ISEF).

-In SciFest@College the Institutes of Technology, DCU and St Mary's College, Derry, host one-day SciFest STEM fairs which are open to all second-level students.
+SciFest@College fairs are one-day STEM fairs which are open to all second-level students.
 A SciFest fair consists of a competition and exhibition of projects, a prize-giving ceremony, and may also include a selection of science talks, science demonstrations in the college laboratories and advice on careers in STEM.
 The fact that the event is regionally based and has open and free entry means that SciFest is both accessible and inclusive.